 Call Shawn Jordan, Production and Media Relations Manager, Monday through Friday, between 8 a.m. and 5 p.m. at 304.399.6742 to request an interview, video or photograph with a physician, employee or patient of Cabell Huntington Hospital.

-Outside of business hours, please contact the nursing supervisor on duty by calling 304.526.2000.
-If the nursing supervisor cannot help you, he or she will contact Shawn Jordan or someone else from the Strategic Marketing, Planning & Business Development Department.
+Outside of business hours, please contact the house nursing supervisor on duty by calling 304.526.2000.
+If the house nursing supervisor cannot help you, he or she will contact Shawn Jordan or someone else from the Strategic Marketing, Planning & Business Development Department.

 You must first have the patient's name: no information can be given out without a name.
 During business hours, call Shawn Jordan; if she is not available you can call the nursing supervisor on duty at 304.526.2000.
 You will be given a one-word statement that describes the patient's condition.
 Conditions on minors will only be released if permission has been obtained from the parent or guardian.